State of Origin series: Year by year

-Of the 41 full series played, Queensland has won 23, New South Wales 16, with 2 series drawn (Queensland retained the Shield on both occasions as the previous year's winner).
-With the addition of three one-off games that were played in 1980, 1981 and 1987, the total number of games played is 126.
-Queensland have won 67, New South Wales have won 57, with 2 matches being drawn.
+Of the 44 full series played, Queensland has won 25 New South Wales 17, with 2 series drawn.
+However, on both of the 2 occasions there was a drawn series, the previous year's winner retained the title, with both being retained by Queensland, meaning Queensland have won 27 titles and New South Wales 17 titles.
+With the addition of three one-off games that were played in 1980, 1981 and 1987, the total number of games played is 132.
+Queensland have won 70, New South Wales have won 60, with 2 matches being drawn.

 The series of 1999 and 2002 are considered drawn series, as both New South Wales and Queensland won a single game of each 3 match series, with the final game concluding in a draw.
-At that time there was no overtime rule to break the deadlock, and by the same set of rules, Queensland retained the shield as they were the previous holders, but did not win the series.
+At that time there was no overtime rule to break the deadlock, and by the same set of rules, Queensland retained the shield as they were the previous holders.
 Due to the controversy around the second drawn series, and the rule awarding the series champions to Queensland, the rules were subsequently changed to rule out drawn matches and series.
 Equal points at the close of full-time are now resolved with the golden point method.